Food-Safe 3D Printing Filament in 2026: What Bambu's PLA Pure Actually Changes (and What It Doesn't)

 Realistically, the food-contact certified hobbyist filament list is short.

-• Bambu Lab Pure PLA is the most credible mainstream option once international availability arrives.
+• Bambu Lab PLA Pure is the most credible mainstream option, now available internationally.
 Real certification, conservative formulation, sensible documentation.

 • Fillamentum has historically offered food-safe variants in its HIPS line.
 Worth checking current product pages because formulations change over time.